How does YouTube remove policy violative election-related content?

 Political news and events can be subject to misinformation, so the availability of quality information sources is crucial.
 That’s why we raise up authoritative voices, including news sources like CNN and Fox News, for news and information in search results and “Up next” panels.

 We also have a number of product features that help highlight content across our platform, including Top News and Breaking News shelves to highlight quality journalism, as well as information panels that indicate funding sources below videos from publishers that receive public or government funding.
-We have also expanded our fact check information panels to the United States.
-This feature provides context from third-party fact-checked articles above search results for relevant queries—including specific claims about the elections.
-Since U.S. Election Day in 2020, relevant fact check information panels were triggered in the U.S. over 200,000 times above relevant election-related search results, including for voter fraud narratives such as “Dominion voting machines” and “Michigan recount.”
+We also have fact check information panels that provide context from third-party fact-checked articles above search results for relevant queries—including specific claims about the elections.

 Alongside our always-on product features that raise information from authoritative sources on our platform, we adopt further measures during key civics and election moments.
 For instance, when there are major live moments -- like the State of the Union, Election Day and the Presidential Inauguration -- we work to make these streams easily accessible to a wide audience on our platform.